 - The total number of individuals enrolled in the Medicaid and CHIP programs who are receiving comprehensive benefits, including details on the total number of children enrolled in these programs.

 Highlights from the August 2018 Report

 73,156,236 individuals were enrolled in Medicaid and CHIP in the 51 states reporting August 2018 data.
 66,637,193 individuals were enrolled in Medicaid and 6,519,043 individuals were enrolled in CHIP (please see contextual information below regarding CHIP enrollment).
 More than 15.5 million additional individuals were enrolled in Medicaid and CHIP in August 2018 as compared to the period prior to the start of the first Marketplace open enrollment period (July - Sept.
 2013), in the 49 states that reported relevant data for both periods, representing Nearly a 27.5 percent increase over the baseline period.
 (Connecticut and Maine aren't included because they did not report data for both periods).
 View graph of Medicaid and CHIP Enrollment Growth over Baseline.

 Medicaid Child & CHIP Total Enrollment

-More than 35.4 million individuals are enrolled in CHIP or are children enrolled in the Medicaid program in the 48 states that reported child enrollment data for June 2018.
+Nearly 35.4 million individuals are enrolled in CHIP or are children enrolled in the Medicaid program in the 48 states that reported child enrollment data for August 2018.
 Children enrolled in the Medicaid program and individuals enrolled in CHIP make up over 50.6 percent of total Medicaid and CHIP program enrollment.
 View graph of Medicaid Child and CHIP Enrollment.